tvhhh/safe1/README.md

 So your work is handling with the information of **defaultBuilding**, also notice the case that **defaultBuilding** is undefined when you are not in any building.

-# Debug hints when Docker containers does not run properly
+# Debug hints when Docker containers do not run properly
+Remember to run `build-services.sh` again when you pull any new version.

 If you run **docker ps** and see **STATUS** of `safe1/data` is **Restarting ...s ago**, it means the init scripts of postgres are not executed when you start Docker compose, so you have to manually exec postgres and do some stuffs
 ```
 # You can find out $POSTGRES-CONTAINER-ID in docker ps